We support women and girls in war and crisis zones

 6. Female refugees at particular risk

-In total there are more than a million people within Iraq who are displaced or refugees, of which 659,000 are in the KRI.
-Only about 15 per cent of the internally displaced people are living in camps.
-These are joined by a further 258,000 people who fled from the war in Syria.
 Refugees and displaced women are more severely affected by gender-based and sexualised violence.
-As well as being subjected to domestic violence and forced early marriage, they also experience economic violence, such as deliberate withholding of money.
+They are subjected to partnership violence and early marriage, as well as economic violence, which includes deliberate withholding of money or resources.
 Shame, stigma or the loss of social networks are among the reasons which prevent them from taking action against this violence.

 Poverty and a lack of prospects

 The life of many refugees or displaced people is characterised by a lack of prospects and increasing economic pressure, felt in particular by women and girls and within female-led households.
-The number of suicides in the region’s IDP/refugee shelters has been increasing at a worrying rate since the end of 2020.
-And in the same period there has also been a growing number of people in the host communities taking their own lives.
+The number of suicides in the region has been increasing at a worrying rate since the end of 2020.
+And in the same period there is also a growing number of people in the host communities who are taking their own life.

 7. Crisis in the healthcare sector